Access4all/adg/pages/knowledge/colours-and-contrast/how-to-calculate/README.md

 This results in a value ranging from `1:1` (no contrast at all) to `21:1` (the highest possible contrast).
 While high contrast is generally good, higher is not always better.
 Research indicates that a moderate contrast somewhere between the extremes may be best.

 As an aside: In everyday practice we don't have to do this calculation manually, there are many helper tools available.
-More on that in the next chapter.
+More on that on the next page.

 ## Tone is not a key factor